Sunny Tang Ottawa Link To Sifu Link to Main Section Bar Link to Ving Tsun link to school link to Family location

 Chi Sau

-The basic rule is the straight-line principle: the shortest distance between two objects being a straight line.
-Using this principle, punches or kicks are delivered directly to the target via the shortest route.
+Two theories guide the system.
+Fist is the straight-line theory: the shortest distance between two objects being a straight line.
+Using this theory, punches or kicks are delivered directly to the target via the shortest route, however to be effective they must arrive with power.

-The centerline theory dictates that the centerline of the body is always protected.
-When an attack originates from the center-line, it occupies the center and, therefore, also serves as the protection during the attack.
-The centerline mentioned here is the vertical line of your body.
-Therefore, there is only one centerline in Wing Chun terminology.
-To ensure that the center line attack is effective, the center has to face the target In combat, a Wing Chun practitioner follows and faces his target as if he were the shadow of the target.
+Secondly the centerline theory dictates that the centerline of the body is always protected.
+When an attack originates from the center-line, it occupies the center and therefore, also serves as protection during the attack.
+The centerline mentioned here starts at the solar plexus and extends outward on the sagittal plane, parallel to the floor, to the furthest reaches of your physical extremities (hands and legs).
+The centerline can also be located at the shoulder when not facing your opponent.
+There is only one centerline in Ving Tsun terminology.
+To ensure that the center line attack is effective, the center has to face the target in combat.
+A Wing Chun practitioner follows and faces his target as if he were the shadow of the target.
 Most other martial arts styles tell you to deliver a block with one hand and strike with the other hand.
-In Wing Chun, great emphasis is placed on training both hands to respond in the same amount of time.
+In Ving Tsun, great emphasis is placed on training both hands to respond in the same amount of time.

-The belief that the Wing Chun “Horse Stance “is more fragile than that of other systems is false.
-Strength is built up in the Wing Chun stance through the practice of “Chi Sau”.
+The belief that the Ving Tsun "Horse Stance" is more fragile than that of other systems is false.
+Strength is built up in the Ving Tsun stance through the practice of "Chi Sau".
 The moving actions in this training process are capable of building up a tremendous amount of strength in footwork.
-The hands of a Wing Chun practitioner can move independently of body commitments and the front leg is always ready for kicking.
+The hands of a Ving Tsun practitioner can move independently of body commitments and when square either leg is always ready for kicking.

-The three forms of Wing Chun (Sil Lim Tao, Chum Kiu, Biu Chee) create a trilogy which allows for the growth of a student based on the principles and theories that bind the system.
+The three forms of Ving Tsun (Sil Lim Tao, Chum Kiu, Biu Chee) create a trilogy which allows for the growth of a student based on the principles and theories that bind the system through the Conceptual Framework.